awsdocs/amazon-ec2-user-guide/doc_source/iam-roles-for-amazon-ec2.md

 ### Replacing an IAM Role<a name="replace-iam-role"></a>

 You can replace an IAM role for a running instance\.
-You can do this if you want to change the IAM role for an instance without detaching the existing one first; for example, to ensure that API actions performed by applications running on the instance are not interrupted\.
+You can do this if you want to change the IAM role for an instance without detaching the existing one first; for example, to ensure that API actions performed by applications running on the instance are not interrupted\.<a name="replace-iam-role-console"></a>

 **To replace an IAM role for an instance using the console**